DonResnik/capstoneSlideDeck/index.Rmd

 ---

-## Algotirthm and Storage of N-Grams
+## Algorithm and Storage of N-Grams

 After the data was cleaned, I built bi, tri and quad n-grams.
 An n-gram is a sequence of words within a document.
  - Found the frequency of each n-gram within the corpus
  - Built a data table for the n-grams, with frequency and the final word of the n-gram split off in additional columns.
-This was key for the lookup funciton within the Word Predictor application.
+This was key for the lookup function within the Word Predictor application.
  - Stored the results in a csv file for ingest into RSQLite database in Shiny app.
- - Results in a minimal delay in initail processing in the application while the csv is loaded into the RSQLite database
+ - Results in a minimal delay in initial processing in the application while the csv is loaded into the RSQLite database

 ---